alisaifee/flask-limiter/doc/source/index.rst

 -------------------------

 You can easily customize your rate limits to be based on any characteristic of the incoming request.
-Both the :class:`Limiter` constructor and the :meth:`Limiter.limit` decorator accept a keyword argument ``key_func`` that should return a string (or an object that has a string representation).
+Both the :class:`~flask_limiter.Limiter` constructor and the :meth:`~flask_limiter.Limiter.limit` decorator accept a keyword argument ``key_func`` that should return a string (or an object that has a string representation).

 Rate limiting a route by current user (using Flask-Login)::